-The project would also require various ministerial approvals by the County, including but not limited to the Department of Alcoholic Beverage Control and Bureau of Alcohol, Tobacco, & Firearms.
+The project would also require various ministerial approvals by the County, including but not limited to building permits, grading permits, and waste disposal permits, in addition to CalFire.
+Permits may also be required by the Department of Alcoholic Beverage Control and Bureau of Alcohol, Tobacco, & Firearms.

-Responsible (R) and Trustee (T) Agencies Other Agencies Contacted City of St. Helena Federal Trade and Taxation Bureau - Department of Alcoholic Beverage Control
+Responsible (R) and Trustee (T) Agencies Other Agencies Contacted None Required.
+Federal Trade and Taxation Bureau - Department of Alcoholic Beverage Control